RIVeR-Lab/river_website/content/authors/samuel-hibbard/_index.md

 ## Biography

 Samuel Hibbard is an undergraduate researcher studying mechanical engineering.
 His primary research focus is in compliant mechanisms applications for robotics.
 He is currently working on a robotic system to assist skilled workers handling and cutting large fish.
-He designed the mechatronics for thee PARIS climate retrofitting robot in the DOE E-ROBOT competition.
+He designed the mechatronics for the PARIS climate retrofitting robot in the DOE E-ROBOT competition.
 He led Northeastern University's team competing in the NASA Mars Ice Challenge.

 Fun fact: Samuel designed the RIVeR Lab logo!